 Post Brexit and US elections, I’ve been doing some thinking about how we talk to people.
-It seems to me that, along post-truth-21with much of the aid and development sector, and quite a few other social change movements, we have been in thrall to the power of numbers and evidence.
+It seems to me that, along with much of the aid and development sector, and quite a few other social change movements, we have been in thrall to the power of numbers and evidence.
 Everyone is a policy wonk these days.

 The trouble is, as this year’s political events have shown, we are in a world of public debate that if not exactly post-truth (truth means different things to different people), feels very post-evidence or post-fact.
 Actually I think it’s probably always been like that, but people were more willing in the past to defer to experts and their alien language.
 The death of deference (good thing) means they are now no longer willing to do so (not so sure).